Aymestrey to Yatton

 On your way here, you may have seen signs to the village of Shobdon and the adjacent Shobdon Airfield.
 It was one of the many airfields built in 1940, as part of what was collectively perhaps the biggest civil engineering project undertaken in Britain.
 At that time a modest, privately owned quarry was operating at Aymestrey.
 The wartime government used its compulsory purchase powers, ensuring a local supply of stone for the airfield.
 In its latter years, the quarry was run by Hanson Aggregates.

-Unfortunately you will not be best placed to judge the quality of their 'seamless' landscape restoration, since I've primed you to look out for it.
+I don’t suppose that anyone at Hanson Aggregates expects, in the fullness of time, to be remembered for their landscape architecture in the same way as Lancelot ‘Capability’ Brown or Richard Payne Knight, but they should at least be commended for trying.
+Unfortunately, you will not be best placed to judge the quality of their ‘seamless’ landscape restoration, since you’ve now been primed to look out for it.
 Nevertheless, towards the end of the walk, as you descend to the former quarry area, there is little to indicate that the immediate landscape has been recently manufactured, although your curiosity may be alerted by the absence of any really substantial trees.
 Unlike many quarries, the plan here was not to provide any sort of lake-based recreation, but to return the land to a mixture of agricultural use (sheep grazing, it seems) and woodland.

-West of Aymestrey the River Lugg runs in a small but spectacular gorge.
+West of Aymestrey, the River Lugg runs in a small but spectacular gorge.
 This is a glacial overflow channel that exploited a fault in the rock, associated with the glacial Wigmore Lake.
 The paucity of contours on the suggested map a few grid squares to the north shows the position of the former lake.

 At Mortimer's Cross, Richard of York's son Edward defeated the Lancastrian army in 1461 in one of the battles that changed the course of the Wars of the Roses (Edward was crowned King later that year).
 The battle site is 0.5 miles (800m) south of the road junction named Mortimer's Cross.
 The cross itself dates from 1799.